palpratik56/Classification-using-DL/README.md

 2. **Butterfly Classification**: Identifying different species of butterflies.
 3. **Brain Tumor Classification**: Classifying brain MRI images into tumor or non-tumor categories.

-Each classification task uses Convolutional Neural Networks (CNNs) to achieve high accuracy and performance.
+Each classification task uses Convolutional Neural Networks (CNNs) as well as transfer learning to achieve high accuracy and performance.

 ## Features